Events

 Unlike national currencies such as the dollar or the euro, Bitcoin is not controlled by any state, any central bank or any technology company.
 Its code is open and its network is decentralized - based on millions of users and nodes around the world.

-Combined with the ability to use cash, this makes Bitcoin a unique tool for authentic financial independence.
-The user doesn't have to ask anyone's permission, and is not subject to account blockades, inflationary decisions by politicians or censorship.
-It's money that no one can "add to" or take away - as long as you have your own private keys and internet access (or Bitcoin ATM).
+Combined with the ability to use cash, this makes Bitcoin a unique tool for true financial independence.
+Users do not have to ask anyone for permission, are not subject to account freezes, inflationary decisions by politicians, or censorship.
+It is money that no one can arbitrarily increase or take away.

 What exactly is the capitalization of Bitcoin?